pester/Pester/README.md

 - `-Output` parameter has reduced options to `None`, `Minimal` and `All`, `-Show` alias is removed
 - `-PesterOption` switch is removed
 - `-Script` option was renamed to `-Path` and takes paths only, it does not take hashtables parametrized scripts are not implemented at the moment, which should be solved in 5.1
+- Using `$MyInvocation.MyCommand.Path` to locate your script in `BeforeAll` does not work.
+This does not break it for your scripts and modules.
+See [importing ps files](https://jakubjares.com/2020/04/11/pester5-importing-ps-files/) article for detailed information.

 ### Deprecated features